-The key role of the Clinical Excellence Commission is building capacity for quality and safety improvements in Health Services, including, promoting and monitoring the clinical quality and safety performances of public health organisations such as the blood industry.
+- NSW Clinical Excellence Commission - The key role of the Clinical Excellence Commission is building capacity for quality and safety improvements in Health Services, including promoting and supporting improvement in clinical quality and safety in public and private health services.

-A program initiated by the NSW Clinical Excellence Commission as a state-wide transfusion medicine improvement program.
+- NSW Health Blood Watch - A program initiated by the NSW Clinical Excellence Commission as a state-wide transfusion medicine improvement program.
 The web site contains information and resources for consumers and hospitals.

 - Queensland Blood Management Program - A program established to ensure the Queensland Government meets its obligations under the National Blood Agreement.
 It provides links to fact sheets, guidelines and business initiatives related to the management of blood and blood products.

 - Queensland Health Patient Safety and Quality Improvement Service - A service designed to maximise best-practice outcomes and minimise patient harm by providing support to Queensland Health.

 - South Australian Department of Health BloodSafe Program - BloodSafe is a blood transfusion safety and quality improvement collaboration between the South Australian Department of Health, Transfusion Medicine Services of the Australian Red Cross Blood Service and South Australian public and private hospitals and their transfusion service providers.
 The web site includes a set of tools, resources and links for clinicians and consumers.

 - Victorian Blood Matters Better Safer Transfusion Program - A Victorian state government program for improving the quality and safety of hospital transfusion care to patients.
-The work of the Blood Matters program is supported by the Blood Matters Advisory Committee.
+The web site provides consumer information, tools, audits and reports on transfusion incidents.

 International Haemovigilance Information and Programs

 - New Zealand Blood Service.
 Haemovigilance Program - This link enables users to read and download the Haemovigilance newsletter, notification form and user guide as well as the Haemovigilance Program annual reports.
 These reports provide information on the adverse events associated with transfusion in New Zealand.
 They assist health professionals to better understand the risks associated with transfusion and to communicate these to potential recipients.

 - Serious Hazards of Transfusion (SHOT) (UK) - This site provides an overview of the UK Serious Hazards of Transfusion (SHOT) program.
 Annual Haemovigilance reports can be found under the 'SHOT Reports and Summaries' tab located on the left hand side of the screen.

 - Transfusion Transmitted Injuries Surveillance System (TTISS) (Canada) - This site provides an overview of the Canadian Transfusion Transmitted Injuries Section.
 Annual Haemovigilance reports can be found under 'National TTI Surveillance System (TTISS) - Program Reports'.

 - Transfusion Quality Management (TRaQ) Program (Canada) - The TRaQ program promotes quality improvement among transfusion medicine professionals through timely sharing of education and quality management information related to current practices and guidelines in transfusion medicine.
-This web site includes access to TRaQ manuals and multiple education tools, resource library, interactive case studies and regulatory information.
-Industry news, job postings, events calendar and information from industry partners is also included.
+This web site includes access to TRaQ manuals, education tools and a resource library.